Neighborhood Info Without The Neighborhood Drama. Learn more

 • Earwigs

-*DE does not kill directly Snails and slugs, but it’s a huge deterrent for them because it’s uncomfortable for them to crawl over, and it slows them down.
+*DE doesn’t directly kill Snails and slugs, but it’s a huge deterrent for them because it’s uncomfortable for them to crawl over, and it slows them down.
 As a result, you can use DE as a deterrent or barrier against slugs and snails.

 For diatomaceous earth to work, it has to come into direct contact with the insect or critters.
 As a result, pollinators, ladybugs, and other beneficial insects are typically safe if DE is only applied on the ground and not near flowers or plants frequented by pollinators.

-If bees or other beneficial insects come into contact with DE, it will pierce their exoskeletons, killing them, so keep this in mind when placing DE in your backyard.
+If bees or other beneficial insects come into contact with DE, it will pierce their exoskeletons and kill them, so keep this in mind when placing DE in your backyard.

-Diatomaceous earth does not affect certain insects, like caterpillars and earthworms, because of their thick outer mucus layers, which aid them when they travel through gritty soil.
+Diatomaceous earth doesn’t affect certain insects, like caterpillars and earthworms, because of their thick outer mucus layers, which aid them when they travel through gritty soil.
 As a result, you can safely use DE in a worm compost bin.

-Diatomaceous earth is considered safe for use around mammals, wildlife, and humans because it’s pure silicon dioxide, which is non-toxic and found in many items at your local grocery store.
-For example, DE can be found in makeup, pool filters, grain storage products, and filters for alcohol.
+Diatomaceous earth (DE) is considered safe for use around mammals, wildlife, and humans because it’s pure silicon dioxide, which is non-toxic and found in many items at your local grocery store.
+DE can be found in makeup, pool filters, grain storage products, and alcohol filters.

 The simplest way to use DE in your garden is to sprinkle it on the soil’s surface, under potted plants, and anywhere else you spot pests.
 Avoid applying diatomaceous earth too close to flowering plants that pollinators visit because DE can kill these beneficial insects.
 Also, don’t dust DE directly onto plants, as this will harm bees and pollinators.